spagliarini/Infant-vocalization-space-Interspeech2022/README.md

 To do
 - clean code
 - add description of the pre-processing
-- codes: utils and open smile analysis
+- code: add R code
 - references (UMAP, open smile, LENA, dataset)